 Question: I joined one of those 24-hour gyms, but because they don’t always have someone working there they don’t have a traditional bench press station.
 What is a better substitute?
 The Smith machine or dumbbell bench press?

-I know it’s a crazy concept because all the idiots at the gym are walking around trying to be tough guys/girls pushing through the pain of shoulder injuries that are caused by their own ridiculous misconception that Bench pressing will give you the strength and power necessary to move mountains, but the reality is that injury free training will give you the consistency to build muscle to move mountains.
-Now off my soap box…try doing dumb bell presses.
-Dumbbell presses allow the wrists and elbows to move in a more natural motion through out the full range of motion.
+I know it’s a crazy concept because all the idiots at the gym are walking around trying to be tough guys/girls.
+Pushing through the pain of shoulder injuries that are caused by their own ridiculous misconception that bench pressing will give you the strength and power necessary to move mountains.
+The reality is that injury-free training will give you the consistency to build muscle to move mountains.
+Now off my soapbox… Try doing dumbbell presses.
+Dumbbell presses allow the wrists and elbows to move in a more natural motion throughout the full range of motion.
 Thanks